 While removing the mug shot from the Internet may be somewhat difficult, expunging criminal records for a false DUI arrest is generally much simpler.
 The process varies by state, but records of arrest for false DUIs, or any related charge for which you were found not guilty, can be expunged or sealed from your record.

-Regardless of your situation, you can contact an experienced DUI attorney in your area to discuss your options.
+Regardless of your situation, you can talk to an experienced DUI attorney in your area to discuss your options.

 - Not All DUI Arrests Are Legal: 5 Notable Cases (FindLaw’s Blotter)